scottyschup/ruby-curriculum/meta/intro-lecture.md

     schedule.
   * Example: many students started the prepwork too late.

-* TODO: write script to make pairs
-  * Also to assign reviewing pairs.
 * TODO: describe pairing in a seperate document
   * Include requirement to give feedback to pair at the end of a pairing.

-* TODO: back office is for office use; don't go in it, please.